Luix-Sparta/tech258-azure-linux/2_tier_app_deployment/readme.md

 6. **Troubleshooting**: If any issues arise during the deployment process, you can troubleshoot by examining the log files.
 Look for any errors or warnings that may indicate problems with the execution of your User Data script.

 By utilizing User Data, you can automate the deployment of MongoDB in Azure, saving time and ensuring consistency across your environments.
 Remember to test your User Data script thoroughly before deploying it in a production environment.

+Ways Of Checking The File:

+- Use sudo -E
+- (Recurisvely) Change permissions using chmod
+- (Recursively) Take ownership of the folder.
+- Temporarily login as root

 **Deploying the App Using User Data in Azure**